ARM-software/astc-encoder/README.md

 because there are simply not enough bits to represent the output with the precision needed.
-We recommend experimenting with the block footprint to find the optimum balance between size and quality, as the finely adjustable compression ratio is one of major strengths of the ASTC format.
+We recommend experimenting with the block footprint to find the optimum balance between size and quality, as the finely adjustable compression ratio is one of the major strengths of the ASTC format.

 The compression speed can be controlled from `-fastest`, through `-fast`, `-medium` and `-thorough`, up to `-exhaustive`.
 In general, the more time the